AlexsLemonade/refinebio-examples/differential-expression/README.md

 refine.bio includes both microarray and RNA-seq experiments.
 The methods for performing differential gene expression (DGE) analysis for each technology differ.
-In this module, we include simple two group comparison examples for each.
+In this module, we include simple two-group comparison examples for each.

 #### Contents